giokmn/project/README.md

 ## ✨ Conclusion

 I hope this project helps you learn how to build a robust backend system for restaurant management.
-If you find any issues or have suggestions for improvements, feel free to create a pull request.
+If you find any issues or have suggestions for improvements, feel free to submit a pull request.